Skip to main content

 What Will Happen If I Put Off Treatment for My Neck Injury?

 Delaying treatment for whiplash or other serious car accident neck injuries can cause future complications.
 The neck pain accompanying a whiplash injury can worsen, leading to a lower quality of life and additional health issues like chronic neck pain and decreased mobility.
-You may be unable to return to work and encounter financial hardship for your family as a result.
+As a result, you may be unable to return to work and encounter financial hardship for your family.

 Can You Sue for Whiplash Injury in Michigan?

-Michigan’s no-fault insurance laws allow you to sue the negligent driver if they were in excess of 50% at fault for the crash that resulted in a death, permanent injury, serious impairment, or loss of income.
+Michigan’s no-fault insurance laws allow you to sue the negligent driver if they were over 50 percent at fault for the crash that resulted in a death, permanent injury, serious impairment, or loss of income.

 At the core of these lawsuits is proving that the injury constitutes some serious impairment to normal body function.
-The focus will be on what in your life is impaired or affected as a result of the injury.
+The focus will be on what in your life is impaired or affected due to the injury.

 For example, one of our clients, a mechanic, had to give up his own ATV, snowmobile, and boat because he could no longer work on his own stuff, let alone that of his customers.